 Mentor Artists

-The following professional, U.S.-based Indian classical performing artists have navigated various aspects of creating a thriving career in their art form.
-Listed by length of time they have served as a Mentor, they have graciously offered to be an inspiration and a resource to the next generation of emerging artists.
+The following professional, U.S.-based Indian classical performing artists have navigated various aspects of creating a thriving performance-based career in their art form within the broader arts landscape in this country, and they have a track record in teaching, offering guidance, and/or creating community towards the larger purpose of elevating their art forms.
+They have offered to be an inspiration and a resource to the next generation of emerging artists through Arts India US programming.

 Nilan Chaudhari